xrpbot/xrpcam-software/README.md

 (soft) AXI-to-AXI-Lite bridge would have to be implemented in the PL to use it.

 The gateware provides some debug counters (number of transactions on the five AXI channels) that can be read through GPIOs between PS and PL.
-A userspace program is provided to read them.
+The userspace program `axi_stat` is provided to read them.

 In addition, there are some further tests: